Supreme Guard Command

-Supreme Guard Command (Korean: 호위사령부; Hanja: 護衛司令部) (also known as Unit 963, the Escort Bureau, Guard Command, Guard Bureau and the General Guard Bureau) is the personal bodyguard force tasked with the protection of North Korea's ruling Kim family.
-The current Supreme Guard commander is General Yun Jong-rin.
+The Supreme Guard Command (Korean: 호위사령부; Hanja: 護衛司令部) (also known as Unit 963, the Escort Bureau, Guard Command, Bodyguard Command, Guard Bureau and the General Guard Bureau) is a protective security unit of the Korean People's Army tasked with the protection of North Korea's ruling Kim family, senior Workers' Party of Korea (WPK) officials, and other domestic VIPs, reporting directly to the Supreme Leader.
+Active since 1946, the unit's activities are overseen by Office 80 of the WPK Politburo's Organization and Guidance Department.
+The current Supreme Guard commander is General Kwak Chang-sik.

 Naming

 North Korea's ruling family are claimed to be superstitious and so the Command's designation number is in reference to the numerological construct "9 and 6+3=9" (double nine), the number "9" being considered lucky.

 History

 According to official history, the Command participated in the Korean War (known in North Korea as the "Fatherland Liberation War").
 The unit has also produced 72 "heroes of labor" and 28 "heroes of the Republic".
 The first incarnation of the Command was created in 1946.
-Between 1970-mid 1990s the Command was part of the State Security Department.
-However, to deal with several coup attempts, Kim Jong-il reorganized the Guard by dismissing dozens of officers and expanding his own private bodyguard unit by 200 men and named it the "2.16 Unit".

-On April 27, 2018, the SGC was deployed to protect Kim Jong-un during his visit to Panmunjon.
+Between the 1970s to the 1990s the Command was part of the State Security Department.
+However, to deal with several coup attempts, Kim Jong Il reorganized the Guard by dismissing dozens of officers and expanding his own private bodyguard unit by 200 men and named it the "2.16 Unit" after his birthday of February 16.
+On April 27, 2018, the SGC was deployed to protect Kim Jong Un during his visit to Panmunjon.